 For Des Moines, Iowa I came up with $267,119 as the Total cost, and that included 2 fireplaces (one in the Master Bedroom), a full unfinished basement, and the garage.
 That comes out to $100.3 per sq. ft.

-NOTE: Excluded, is the General Contractor's markup, equipment rental and only a $2,000 allowance for insurance and NO land cost is included.
+NOTE: Included is the General Contractor's markup of $31,474.
+NO land cost is included.

 The cost estimating software on my Getting Started page will run your costs much higher than you expect if you aren't careful.
 It's very discouraging at first.
 But if you read the Quality Classifications Breakdowns (that can be viewed in a new window for each classification) carefully, you will see that the higher numbered Classes are, in my estimation, not applicable to most Americans.

-I almost always use numbers 5 or 6 all the way through, unless the house is on a slab, and then I use # 6 for the Foundation.
+I almost always use numbers 6 all the way through, unless the house has a basement, and then I use # 5 for the Foundation.